-It’s always a good idea to teach your child how to how to recognize signs of stress and anxiety in themselves.
-Here are some ways that you can encourage your child or teen to manage their own stress.
+It’s always recommended to teach your child how to recognize signs of stress and anxiety in themselves.
+Here are some ways to help your child or teen manage their own stress.

 #1 Take care of yourself

-Eat well and sleep well.
-Eating a well-balanced healthful diet, avoiding high-sugar foods will go a long way to reducing anxiety.
-Good sleep hygiene can make a big difference in a child’s life.11Sleep in Adolescents – Nationwide Children’s
+Eat well, sleep well.
+Eating a well-balanced healthy diet and avoiding high-sugar foods will go a long way to reducing anxiety.
+Good sleep hygiene makes a big difference in a child’s life.
+11Sleep in Adolescents – Nationwide Children’s

-Kids need enough sleep, up to 10 hours a night.
+Kids need up to 10 hours of sleep a night.
 Ideally, a restful sleep environment is cool, dark, and free from electronic screens.

 #2 Get active

-Whether it’s sports, scooting, walking, or yoga, children aged between 5-17 should try to do a total of 60 minutes of moderate- to vigorous-intensity physical activity each day.12Physical Activity and Young People – W.H.O.
+Whether it’s sports, scooting, walking, or yoga, children aged between 5 – 17 yrs. should try to do 60 minutes of moderate to vigorous-intensity physical activity every day.12Physical Activity and Young People – W.H.O.

-W.H.O.
-While this recommendation is good for everyone, exercise has been shown to effectively diminish stress, anxiety, and depression.13Physical Activity Reduces Stress – Anxiety and Depression Association of America
+While this recommendation is good for everyone, exercise has been shown to effectively diminish stress, anxiety, and depression.
+13Physical Activity Reduces Stress – Anxiety and Depression Association of America

 Connecting with others, be it friends, parents, or mentors, can effectively reduce feelings of isolation and anxiety.
-It can also be helpful to know that you are not alone in what you feel.
-Try talking face to face (even if it is via Skype or Zoom).
-This will be more impactful than sending text messages
+It also helps to know that you’re not alone in what you feel.
+Try talking face to face (even if via Skype or Zoom).
+This will be more impactful than sending text messages.

 #4 Take information or media breaks

-If there are external influences that are causing stress, whether at a local, national, or global level, reading or watching too much news can reinforce and amplify anxiety.
-Sometimes taking a break from the news or your regular social media feeds can give you space in which the feelings of stress can begin to lessen.
+If there are external influences causing stress, whether at a local, national, or global level, reading or watching too much news can reinforce and amplify anxiety.
+Taking a break from the news or your regular social media feeds can offer you respite from feelings of stress.